Frequently Asked Questions

 "Ask Kamel"

 Students and others ask me questions almost daily.
 Although I know some of the questions at the present time, I am going to include them as they come along.
-Theses questions come from all levels.
+These questions come from all levels.
 Some from students who never even heard about mass spectrometry.
 Some are somewhat informed, although via regular classes.
-Others are fairly informed but they are just missing some of the more specific pieces of the puzzle.
+Others are fairly informed, but they are just missing some of the more specific pieces of the puzzle.
 A good number of those latest questions make me think and search for answers.
-At the present time, I am going to layout those questions as they occur or as they are given to me.
+At the present time, I am going to lay out those questions as they occur or as they are given to me.

 A: Just for short, my answer will be: what kind of compound(s) are you expecting?
-Is it a mixture? do you know some of the chemical and physical properties of your sample? or maybe how did you obtain this sample?
+Is it a mixture?
+Do you know some of the chemical and physical properties of your sample, or maybe how you obtained this sample?
 If your sample contains organic, non thermolabile, then we should try EI and/or CI.

 Q. Should I submit my sample or request training?